hartmantis/chef-dk-chef/README.md

 * TODO: Refactor the `platform` and `platform_version` logic to attempt installation of the Ubuntu and OS X packages in other versions of those OSes, maybe split the package types into multiple providers
+* TODO: It's a huge PitA to not have automated testing for OS X and Windows :(

 Contributing
 ============